Preliminary estimates of the Zwicky Transient Facility 'Ayl\'o'chaxnim asteroid population completeness: Results

-where $n_{max}$ = 89 corresponding to 90 individual Twilight Survey sessions.
-The number of detected synthetic inner-Venus asteroids is weighted per synthetic inner-Venus asteroid $a$, $e$, $i$ and $H$ bin by each detected object's $p_j$.
-The completeness of synthetic inner-Venus asteroids detected by the synthetic ZTF survey per synthetic inner-Venus asteroid $a$, $e$, $i$ and $H$ bin is calculated by dividing the weighted number of synthetic inner-Venus asteroids detected per synthetic inner-Venus asteroid $a$, $e$, $i$ and $H$ bin by the total number of synthetic inner-Venus asteroids generated from the NEA model per synthetic inner-Venus asteroid $a$, $e$, $i$ and $H$ bin.
-The completeness of inner-Venus asteroids detected per $a$, $e$, $i$ and $H$ bin is plotted with a red line in Fig.~4 (A-D).
-Marginalizing over the complete $a$, $e$, $i$ and $H$ distribution of the synthetic inner-Venus asteroid population results in an integrated completeness of $\sim$0.15 and a completeness of $\sim$0.18 when considering inner-Venus asteroids within a 68.2$\%$ confidence interval encompassing \anns's $H$ magnitude.
-We repeated the completeness calculation use a variety of slope parameters representative of the different Q, S, C, D and X taxonomic types \cite{Pravec2012,Veres2015} and found that the different slope parameter values did not significantly alter the completeness result.
-As discussed above, assuming a slightly larger phase parameter for \an to estimate its absolute magnitude only slightly increases the number of inner-Venus asteroids predicted by the NEA model and thus will only increase the expected number of inner-Venus onjects detected in the twilight survey by $\sim$1$\%$. \\
+The survey simulator output shows synthetic inner-Venus asteroids detections that we use to estimate the completeness of Twilight Survey at detecting inner-Venus asteroids.
+The completeness of \ans detected per $a$, $e$, $i$ and $H$ bin is plotted in Fig.~1 (A-E).
+The peak at $\sim$0.5 au in the $a$ distribution of \an asteroids may be due to the fact that asteroids with this semi-major axis are more distant from the orbits of Venus and Mercury and thus will have fewer encounters with these planets affecting their orbits.
+Averaging over the complete $a$, $e$, $i$ and $H$ distribution of the synthetic \an population results in an completeness of $\sim$0.15 and a completeness of $\sim$0.18 when considering only $H$ bins covering \anns's $H$ magnitude of $H$ = 16.2$\pm$0.8.
+The completeness as a function of $H$ is $\sim$0.18 for most bins of $H$ in Fig.~1 (D) due to the fact that the majority of synthetic asteroids have V$<$19.5 as seen in Fig.~S1(A) which all have a detection efficiency of $\sim$80$\%$ as seen in Fig.~1 (F).
+We repeated the completeness calculation use a variety of slope parameters representative of the different Q, S, C, D and X taxonomic types \cite{Pravec2012,Veres2015} and found that the different slope parameter values did not substantially alter the completeness result.
+As discussed above, assuming a slightly larger phase parameter for \an to estimate its absolute magnitude only slightly increases the number of \ans predicted by the NEA model and thus only increases the expected number of inner-Venus objects detected in the twilight survey by $\sim$1$\%$.

+The number of \ans in the NEA model brighter than \nanns's nominal value of $H$ = 16.2 is 0.25 \cite{Granvik2018}.
+As described in \cite{Bolin2022}, because of the 1-$\sigma$ uncertainty of 0.8 on the $H$ of \nanns, the number of asteroids brighter than the 1-$\sigma$ $H$ lower bound of 15.4 and the 1-$\sigma$ $H$ upper bound of 17.0 is uneven, with the lower bound corresponding to 0.05 objects, and the upper bound corresponding to 0.7 objects.
+The number of objects brighter than the 1-$\sigma$ upper and 1-$\sigma$ lower bound of $H$ $<$ 16.2$\pm$0.8 is thus 0.25$\pm ^{0.45}_{0.20}$ with the $0.18\pm0.02$ completeness estimate from above, we expect 0.05$\pm \sim$0.65~au of \an as seen in (Fig.~1E) suggesting that its detection was barely within the capabilities of the Twilight Survey.